bonolobr/bookstore-app/README.md

   - Enter the book title.
   - Enter the name of the author.
-  - Enter the quanity of books you would like to add.
+  - Enter the quantity of books you would like to add.
   - Once the book has been entered successfully, a message will notify you of that along with the display of the updated database that includes the new book added.

   <img width="1010" alt="Screenshot 2023-06-02 at 20 31 39" src="https://github.com/bonolobr/bookstore-app/assets/127111801/3c2323cf-ad32-43b9-ac53-ec4c0de3ad99">